base-link/base/book/libraries.md

 ## `@termsurf/mesh`

-This is the main NoteTree compiler.
+This is the main TermTree compiler.
 It takes input text and compiles it to a mesh, then runs typechecking / typeinference on it and everything, and outputs builds for target environments.